The " three seeing " gate of in Vietnamese Buddhism

 The altar worship a statue of Thiên Tôn God inside

-Behind the altar is a statue of Thiên Tôn (aka Chân Vũ Đế Quân aka Xuanwu) as a god in Daoism, holding a sword while standing on a Tortoise’s back.
+Behind the altar is a statue of Thiên Tôn (aka Chân Vũ Đế Quân aka Xuanwu), depicted as a god of Daoism, holding a sword while standing on a Tortoise’s back.
 Legend has it that there was a time when the local population was being harassed by evil spirits and back luck.
 The Jade Emperor (Supreme Lord) of Dao arranged for Thien Ton to be reincarnated as a human to defeat the monsters and thieves.

 However fanciful this sounds, remember in Greek and other great civilizations the intertwining of the gods and mortals is also strong in ancient myth.
 Vietnam is no different, with religion and warcraft often intertwined and seen as necessary attributes for a truly powerful spiritual leader.